kmann29/cme583-MinCoin-final-project-/README.md

 CME583 Final Group Project - Group MinCoin

 MinCoin Project Description:
-This project will conduct an exploratory data analysis (EDA) of U.S. mining injury datasets, focusing on the relationships between policy changes, and injury trends.
+This project will conduct an exploratory data analysis (EDA) of U.S. mining injury datasets, from Mining Safety and Health Administration (MSHA) and National Institute for Occupational Safety and Health (NIOSH).
+Two different sources of of datasets were analyzed due to the NIOSH data consists of fatality data from 1839-2010 and MSHA consists of fatality and accident data from 2010-2024.
+Accessing and analyzing the multiple sources ensure that historic data can be compared to present day data.
+These datasets will be reviewed and analyzed to determine the impact of various factors such as policy changes and technology advancements.
 Key regulatory milestones, such as the Federal Mine Safety and Health Act, and advancements in mining technology will be analyzed to assess their impact on injury rates.
 These findings aim to identify gaps in current practices and guide future technological and regulatory improvements to reduce injuries in the mining sector.

-Collaborators:

 # Overview of Files
 1. MinCoin MSHA Data Sorting(Non-Metal,Metal).ipynb : This code looks at all of the MSHA fatality reports from 2010 to 2024 and analyzes trends in fatalaties.